Beelzebub and Baphomet

 “The name of the Templar Baphomet, which should be spelt kabalistically backwards, is composed of three abbreviations: Tem. ohp.
 AB., Templi omnium hominum pacts abbas, “the father of the temple of peace of all men.”
 (Eliphas Levi, Dogmes et Rituels de la Haute Magie)

 The symbol used with Baphomet is the pentalpha, or pentagram.
-Eliphas Lévi’s Dogme et Rituel de la haute magie (trans. by A. E. Waite) explains the symbol:
+Eliphas Lévi’s Dogme et Rituel de la haute magie (trans. by A. E. Waite) explains the symbol thus:

 “The Pentagram, which in Gnostic schools is called the Blazing Star, is the sign of intellectual omnipotence and autocracy.
 It is the Star of the Magi; it is the sign of the Word made flesh; and, according to the direction of its points, this absolute magical symbol represents order or confusion, the Divine Lamb of Ormuz and St. John, or the accursed goat of Mendes.
 It is initiation or profanation; it is Lucifer or Vesper, the star of morning or evening.
 It is Mary or Lilith, victory or death, day or night.
 The Pentagram with two points in the ascendant represents Satan as the goat of the Sabbath; when one point is in the ascendant, it is the sign of the Saviour.
 By placing it in such a manner that two of its points are in the ascendant and one is below, we may see the horns, ears and beard of the hierarchic Goat of Mendes, when it becomes the sign of infernal evocations.”

-Examples could be given from almost every creation stories found throughout the ancient world, whether as lewd in the exoteric account of Japanese mythology, or others.
-We find in the first stages of creation, the act of two beings: the Deep, “the Sea of the Virgin-goddesses” becomes penetrated, and fecundated with the seed of all life by the creative potency — the FORCE, thrilling CHAOTIC MATTER to generation.
+This can be found in almost every creation story found throughout the ancient world, whether as lewd in the exoteric account of Japanese mythology or in others.
+We find in the first stages of creation, the act of two deities: the Deep, “the Sea of the Virgin-goddesses,” which becomes penetrated, and fecundated with the seed of all life by the creative potency — the FORCE, thrilling CHAOTIC MATTER into generation.

-The famous illustration of the Baphomet is a symbolic illustration developed over time, and an amalgamation of the horned-god archetype of the Celtic Cernunnos, the Brit Herne, and The Devil Card from the Tarot of Marseilles (15th century).
-The name dates to records as far back as the 11th century, and its famous illustration is due to Eliphas Lévi’s “Dogme et Rituel de la Haute Magie,” 1897.
+The famous illustration of the Baphomet is a symbolic illustration developed over time, and an amalgamation of (1) the horned-god archetype of the Celtic Cernunnos; (2) the Brit Herne, and (3) The Devil Card from the Tarot of Marseilles (15th century).
+The name Baphomet dates to records as far back as the 11th century, and its famous illustration is due to Eliphas Lévi’s “Dogme et Rituel de la Haute Magie,” 1897.